-Yoo Jung is an M.D. candidate at the Stanford University School of Medicine.
+Y.J. is an M.D. candidate at Stanford.
 She graduated from Dartmouth College with an A.B. in Biology.
-Under the mentorship of Dr. Kavita Sarin and Dr. David Fiorentino, Yoo Jung studies how toll-like receptor antagonism alters the molecular pathways in the skin and muscle of patients with dermatomyositis.
-Outside of medicine, Yoo Jung is an avid writer, with pieces published in The Washington Post, The Korea Times, The San Jose Mercury, The Seattle Times, etc. She is also the co-author of What Every Science Student Should Know (University of Chicago Press, 2016).
-In her spare time, she consumes copious amounts of children's cartoons.
+Under the mentorship of Dr. Kavita Sarin and Dr. David Fiorentino, Y.J. studies how toll-like receptor antagonism alters the inflammatory pathways in the skin and muscle of patients with dermatomyositis.
+Outside of medicine, Yoo Jung is an avid writer, with pieces published in The Washington Post, The Korea Times, and The Seattle Times.
+She is also a regular writer for Doximity and U.S. News & World Report’s Medical Admissions Blog and is a member of education/curriculum advisory committees for Kaiser Permanente School of Medicine and ScholarRx.
+She is also the co-author of What Every Science Student Should Know (University of Chicago Press, 2016).
+She loves indie video games.

 Mika is a M.D.
 Candidate at Stanford University School of Medicine.
 She has a B.S. from Rice University in Bioengineering.
 Her next research project will investigate cutaneous neurofibroma development.
 She is thrilled to join the Sarin lab to learn how to use large datasets to make strides in precision medicine to ultimately impact patient care.
 Outside of medicine, she enjoys yoga, more yoga, trying new workouts, hiking, music and exploring the wonders of Japanese grocery stores